crystal-lang/crystal-book/README.md

 Do you consider yourself a helpful person?
-If you find bugs or sections which need more clarification you're welcome to contribute to this documentation.
+If you find bugs or sections which need more clarification you're welcome to contribute to this language reference.
 You can submit a pull request to this repository: https://github.com/crystal-lang/crystal-book

 Thank you very much!